ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA security configuration.md

 ## Configure OPC UA adapter security

-Complete the following procedure to configure adapter security:
+Complete the following steps to configure adapter security:

 1. In your data source configuration, set `UseSecureConnection` to **true**.
 For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration).